will-aleyegn/TOSCA_DEV/components/actuator_module/docs/XERYON_API_REFERENCE.md

 ---

-## ⚠️ CRITICAL: TOSCA Hardware Configuration
+## WARNING: CRITICAL: TOSCA Hardware Configuration

 **TOSCA XLA-5-125-10MU Actuator is configured with:**
 - **Baudrate**: `9600` (NOT the library default of 115200)